open-mmlab/mmdetection3d/docs/en/1_exist_data_model.md

 **Note**:

-For now, CPU testing is only supported in SMOKE.
+For now, CPU testing is only supported for SMOKE.

 Optional arguments:
 - `RESULT_FILE`: Filename of the output results in pickle format.
 If not specified, the results will not be saved to a file.